raldone01/godot_addon_gdlogging/README.md

 `Project -> Project Settings -> Plugins -> gdlogging -> Activate`

+Autoloads are a bit janky so you may need to restart the editor for errors to go away.

 ## Licensing

 Marked parts are licensed under the `LICENSE-godot-logger.md` (MIT) license.